home-assistant/home-assistant.io/source/_integrations/upb.markdown

 ha_integration_type: integration
 ---

-The UPB integration allows Home Assistant to connect to a Universal Powerline Bus Powerline Interface Module (UPB PIM) to get status and control UPB devices and UPB links.
+The ***Universal Powerline Bus (UPB)** {% term integration %} allows Home Assistant to connect to a Universal Powerline Bus Powerline Interface Module (UPB PIM) to get status and control UPB devices and UPB links.
 The UPB PIM may be connected either to a serial port or over TCP.
 The integration implements the following platforms:

 - Light
 - Scene